-For 2021, the state’s exchange will continue to offer individual plans from two health insurance companies (Anthem and CareSource).
-The average approved rate changes for 2021 are a 5.7 percent increase for Anthem and a 4 percent decrease for CareSource, amounting to a weighted average rate increase of 4.95 percent.
+For 2021, the state’s exchange continues to offer individual plans from two health insurance companies (Anthem and CareSource).
+The average approved rate changes for 2021 were a 5.7 percent increase for Anthem and a 4 percent decrease for CareSource, amounting to a weighted average rate increase of 4.95 percent.

 Read more about the Kentucky health insurance marketplace.

 The ACA established a federal loan program to encourage the creation of Consumer Operated and Oriented Plans (CO-OPs), which are nonprofit, consumer-run health insurance companies.
 Through the program, 23 CO-OPs were set up as of January 2014, including the Kentucky Health Care Cooperative.
 However, 20 of them, including Kentucky’s, have folded.

 Kentucky Health CO-OP had robust enrollment in 2014, and had planned to expand into neighboring West Virginia for 2016.
 But the CO-OP shut down at the end of 2015, along with several others that closed at the same time, due in large part to the significant shortfalls in risk corridors funding that year.

 Read more about the Affordable Care Act’s CO-OPs.